What we do

 Services

 The chemotherapy service at Bradford Royal Infirmary treats more than 100 patients per week.
 The service includes all the preparations for giving of chemotherapy and other drugs used to treat cancer.
-The day care unit is on ward 16 on level one at Bradford Royal Infirmary.
+The day care unit is at Eccleshill Community Hospital Meadows Unit.

 Inpatient care is provided for patients with complications or side-effects from treatment or cancers.
 This is supported by an acute oncology nursing team.
-The inpatient unit is on ward 15, level three, Bradford Royal Infirmary.
+The inpatient unit is on ward 24 and ward 33, level four, Bradford Royal Infirmary.

 Outpatient care is provided by speciality teams, with input from specialist nurses and dietitians as required.
-Outpatient clinics mostly take place in Outpatients West at Bradford Royal Infirmary.
+Outpatient clinics mostly take place in Eccleshill Outpatients at the Eccleshill Community Hospital.

 Medical Oncology in the news